 - Methods for measuring results and evaluating the productivity of your efforts

 Prefer to pay by check?
 Complete this form and we'll send you an invoice.

-Meredith Johnston is the Senior Director of Development at The Scripps Research Institute in La Jolla, California, where she currently oversees the comprehensive fundraising efforts.
+Meredith Johnston is the Senior Director of Philanthropy at The Scripps Research Institute in La Jolla, California, where she currently oversees the comprehensive fundraising efforts.
 She's led annual and major gift programs at The University of California, Riverside and the University of California, San Diego and served previously as the Associate Vice President for Annual Giving at Oklahoma State University.
 A recognized industry speaker and CASE presenter, Meredith holds a B.A. in Literature from the University of North Texas.